david98hall/PS-Vita-Bubble-Genre-Sorter/README.md

 Since GiantBomb does not have PS Vita titleIds, this will not be perfect as the genre retrieval depends on the search of the game title being accurate.
 This means that the genre might not be accurate for some bubbles.

+The reason for using GiantBomb as the genre source is that their API is free to use and that their game genres seemed good (subjectively).
+Other sources, such as Renascene, had bad genre names, no APIs (thus needed web scraping), and were unstable.
+Moby Games was also considered but their API is not free to use.

 ## How To Use
 1. Transfer your app.db file (located in the ur0:shell/db directory on your PS Vita) to your computer, next to the Python script.
 2. Create a file called giantbomb_api containing your GiantBomb API key in the same directory as the script.